nodename/vscode-hacker-typer/README.md

 8. Give your macro a name.
 9. You're done!
 Or if you wish, you can continue recording the macro.

-### Replay a macro
+### Play a macro

 1. Open a file or a new VSCode window.
-2. Execute `HackerTyper: Play Macro` command (`Cmd+Shift+T P`) from the command palette.
+2. Execute `HackerTyper: Play Macro` command from the command palette (or `Cmd+Shift+T P`).
-3. Pick your previously saved macro.
+3. Choose your previously saved macro.
-4. The active workspace will be reset to the initial starting point from the beginning of the recording.
+4. The active workspace will be reset to the contents of the macro's starting point.
 If there is no active text editor, a new anonymous unsaved file will be opened.
 5. Start hammering your keyboard like a mad-person.
 6. WHOA HOW ARE YOU TYPING SO FAST
 7. `Cmd+Shift+Backspace` (the `Erase Previous Frame` command) will move the buffer backwards.
 Any other key moves it forward.